jonesg2/zygerria/README.md

 # Future Employment Prospects Across Great Britain App

-This app is to be used for the dissemination of GB employment statistics to the Cabinet Office.
+This app is to be used for the dissemination of GB employment statistics.
 In order to use the app, you will need the data which are not publically available.